KScens.Rd

 Function KScens

-computes the Kolmogorov-Smirnov statistic and p-value for complete
+computes the Kolmogorov-Smirnov statistic and p-value for

 # Default S3 method